 - 1. Post Delta Gamma's sisterhood video to your social media and write a caption about the unwavering bonds you've found in sisterhood! - 2.
-Connect with high school seniors or unaffiliated college students to share the benefits of joining. - 3.
+Connect with high school seniors or unaffiliated college students to share the benefits of joining a sorority during a time that has left many feeling isolated.
+Sisterhood is relevant now more than ever! - 3.
 Tell your sisterhood story!
 Now more than ever, PNMs need to hear the value of sisterhood.
 Talk about why you joined a sisterhood and how it has impacted you. - 4.
 Promote the recruitment registration for the campuses near you. - 5.
 Encourage potential new members to follow their College Panhellenic and chapters on social media.
 See our list of Delta Gamma chapter Instagram accounts. - 6.
 Promote our new recruitment website.
-Share www.join.deltagamma.org so PNMs can find out more information about joining Delta Gamma. - 7.
+Share https://join.deltagamma.org/ so PNMs can find out more information about joining Delta Gamma. - 7.
 Share Delta Gamma's posts!
-Our Fraternity provides support and sisterhood on social media with programming, mental wellness tips, and personal connection opportunities.
+Our Fraternity is providing support and sisterhood during this time with programming, mental wellness tips, and personal connection opportunities.
 Help our message reach further by sharing those posts on your personal social media. - 8.
 Follow Delta Gamma on Facebook, Instagram, and Twitter to stay updated on what is happening within our Fraternity.